camunda/camunda-docs-manual/site/src/documents/how-tos/cockpit/develop-a-plugin/howto.md

 In the test `#testPluginDiscovery` we use the internal cockpit API to check whether the plugin was recognized.

-Before we can actually run the test, we need to create a `activiti.cfg.xml` to be present on the class path (usually under `src/test/resources`).
+Before we can actually run the test, we need to create a `camunda.cfg.xml` to be present on the class path (usually under `src/test/resources`).
 That file configures the process engine to be bootstrapped.

 We go ahead and create the file.